farm-ng/amiga-dev-kit/website/docs/apps/autoplot_app/README.md

 ![filter error](https://github.com/farm-ng/amiga-dev-kit/assets/133177230/9e6ab78d-dd52-4d86-9688-53b7ee9bff66)

-If the filter is not converged, the icon on the navigation bar will be crossed out.
+- If the filter is not converged, the icon on the navigation bar will be crossed out.
 Click on the icon to visualize error's details.

 ![gps error](https://github.com/farm-ng/amiga-dev-kit/assets/133177230/c026d6fb-c86e-43d9-b8ca-928bd2ed5515)

-If the robot is not receiving GPS messages the icon on the navigation bar will be crossed out.
+- If the robot is not receiving GPS messages the icon on the navigation bar will be crossed out.
 Click on the icon to visualize error's details.

 ![fail](https://github.com/farm-ng/amiga-dev-kit/assets/133177230/9bd8b212-3286-4bac-9e40-2ec86b9ff11d)

+- If the robot is following tracks but with an small offset (up to 30 cm or 12 inches), your RTK service may need extra time to improve the accuracy of its connection.
+This is prone to happen when more than 12 km (8 miles) of your base station, when operating under cloudy conditions, and/or local topography.
+In some cases, this problem is reduced within 5 to 30 minutes of the system boot.
+Moving the robot on your operational area can reduce this time.

+- If you see tracks with an expressive offset (larger than 0.5 m or 2 feet), verify that your RTK-correction service provider is NOT using a VRS (Virtual Reference Station).These stations change their reference system after every reboot and are not currently supported.
+We recommend switching to a service provider that uses a static base station or that you record new paths after every reboot.

 Occasionally, track following might fail.
 An error message will appear and the **Start Path** button will switch to **Error-Check status**.